CIAT-DAPA/UsefulPlants-Indicator/src/0_cleaning/data_preparation/README.md

 java -jar maxenisizer-jar-with-dependencies.jar
 ```

-Fow Windows users, just need to execute the `run.bat` file, and it will run
+Fow Windows users, just need to execute the `run.bat` file, and it will run in the right order.